 10. Please bring a small towel to wipe off your sweat.

 Self- awareness leads to the respect for the space and people around

 you.
 Thank you for creating a sacred space for your practice and for

 It is not only the flexible who practice

 yoga.
 Most people start with rather stiff and

 inflexible bodies, like my students and I. Flexibility comes gradually

 with practice.
 Staying focused, be patient and flow with breathing is

 more important than flexibility.

-The style of yoga that Qi Yoga teaches is traditional
+The style of yoga I practice and teach is traditional hatha Yoga.

 Traditional Hatha Yoga is the combination of these 4 elements: